renee1988/panda-learning-cs/README.md

 4. Check your changes on localhost:4000

-*Note: please make sure the changes are not breaking the site before sending out PR..*
+*Note: please make sure the changes are not breaking the site before sending out PR.*